-In 2015, doctors announced their findings for long-term safety follow up in patients who received stem cell therapy in the knee, stem cell therapy in the ankle, or hip for treatments of osteoarthritis.
+In a heavily cited 2015, Iranian doctors announced their findings for long-term safety follow up in patients who received stem cell therapy in the knee, stem cell therapy in the ankle, or hip for treatments of osteoarthritis.

 The doctors concluded their findings as having observed no severe adverse events . . .

-“Our study has shown that injection of MSCs (stem cells) in different osteoarthritis affected joints is safe and therapeutically beneficial.”5
+The research concludes: “Our study has shown that injection of MSCs (stem cells) in different osteoarthritis affected joints is safe and therapeutically beneficial.”2

 The patient’s X-rays and physical exam confirmed severe osteoarthritis in both hips.
 In many cases dextrose Prolotherapy will eliminate all or most of the pain associated with this disease, however, severe cases are more difficult.

-New research entitled: “How Much Arthritis Is Too Much for Hip Arthroscopy” tries to grade at what point hip damage is too severe for hip arthroscopy and when the patient should be sent to full hip replacement.
+In research entitled: “How Much Arthritis Is Too Much for Hip Arthroscopy” doctors try to grade at what point hip damage is too severe for hip arthroscopy and when the patient should be sent to full hip replacement.